PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

   ```

-2.2.5 If you are using CUDA 12.6(Dependent on GCC8+, If you need to use TensorRT, you can install TensorRT 8.6.1.6 yourself)
+2.2.5 If you are using CUDA 12.6(If you need to use TensorRT, you can install TensorRT 10.5.0.18 yourself)

   ```
   python3 -m pip install paddlepaddle-gpu==3.0.0 -i https://www.paddlepaddle.org.cn/packages/stable/cu126/